-Fixed Asset Accountant, under direction of Associate Director, Financial Services, and Chief Financial Officer Maintain Capitalised Asset Register Ensure assets are capitalised in accordance with Australian Accounting Standards Provide management information on University's assets Advise faculties and divisions of changes to the Capitalised Asset Register Faculty and division finance managers, under direction of Executive Deans and division heads Ensure there are procedures and processes in place in the faculty or division to support the care, maintenance, security and appropriate use of all assets within the faculty or division Ensure a Local Asset Register is established in the faculty or division Ensure Capitalised Asset Register is updated when there are changes to an asset Respond in timely fashion to requests from Financial Services in respect of asset reconciliation and stocktake Implement asset loan or hire procedures, in accordance with this procedure Implement asset disposal procedures, in accordance with this procedure All staff, students and members of the University community Care for, use and dispose of University assets in accordance with this procedure
+Fixed Asset Accountant, under Maintain Capitalised Asset Register direction of Associate Director, Ensure assets are capitalised in accordance with Australian Accounting Services, and Chief Accounting Standards Financial Officer Provide management information on University's assets Advise faculties and divisions of changes to the Capitalised Asset Register Faculty Finance and Planning Managers and Division Support Ensure there are procedures and processes in place in the faculty or division to support the care, maintenance, security and Manager, under direction of appropriate use of all assets within the faculty or division Executive Deans and Division heads Ensure a Local Asset Register is established in the faculty or division Ensure Capitalised Asset Register is updated when there are changes to an asset Respond in timely fashion to requests from Financial Services in respect of asset reconciliation and stocktake Implement asset loan or hire procedures, in accordance with this procedure Implement asset disposal procedures, in accordance with this Donale and a Coffice of procedure Purchasing Officer Apply the Purchasing and Outgoing Payments Procedures and, for motor vehicles, the Motor Vehicle Procedure Ensure purchase is coded to correct Expense Account Code for the relevant asset category in the Chart of Accounts Where an individual component is integral to a large asset that will, when assembled, be above the value prescribed in Table 1, threat the individual component as a capitalised asset, even if the individual component cost is less than the value prescribed in Table 1 (e.g. if a microscope lens costs less than \$10,000, but the value of the total microscope will, when all component parts are assembled, be greater than \$10,000, treat the lens as a capitalised asset).
+All staff, students and members Care for, use and dispose of University assets in accordance with of the University community this procedure